 - Pre-approval of some drugs. - Drug formulary management (compliance with the Blue Cross and Blue Shield Drug Formulary).
-This also includes quality care dosing which helps to monitor the quantity and dose of the drug that you receive, based on Food and Drug Administration (FDA) recommendations and clinical information.
+This also includes quality care dosing which helps to monitor the quantity and dose of the drug that attached to and made part of Blue Cross and Blue Shield of Massachusetts, Inc. Subscriber Certificate

-- Step therapy to help your health care provider furnish you with the appropriate drug treatment.
+- you receive, based on Food and Drug Administration (FDA) recommendations and clinical information. - Step therapy to help your health care provider furnish you with the appropriate drug treatment.
 (With step therapy, before coverage is approved for certain "second step" drugs, it is required that you first try an effective "first step" drug.) - Post-payment review.